ScienceLogic: Acquisitions

 In 2016, ScienceLogic announced the acquisition of Minnesota-based company, AppFirst.

 Funding

 In 2010, ScienceLogic received $15 million in Series A funding from New Enterprise Associates.
 Two years later, ScienceLogic raised an additional $15 million in funding from Intel Capital.
 In 2015, ScienceLogic received $43 million in Series D funding, led by Goldman Sachs.

-Following the launch of the SL1 product line in 2018, which by the company and its partners said was the industry's first context-infused AIOps platform, ScienceLogic received $25 million in growth financing from Square 1 Bank.
+Following the launch of the SL1 product line in 2018, which the company and its partners said was the industry's first context-infused AIOps platform, ScienceLogic received $25 million in growth financing from Square 1 Bank.